What Every Employer Nees to Know About HazCom and GHS (PDF) GHS and SDS Training (PowerPoint)

 Employees

-When employees are required to perform any non-routine tasks that could potentially expose them to hazardous chemicals, the immediate supervisor will inform their workers of the potential hazards.
+When employees are required to perform nonroutine tasks that could expose them to hazardous chemicals, the immediate supervisor will inform their workers of the potential hazards.

 Hazards of Unlabeled Pipes

-We inform employees of the hazards of chemicals contained in unlabeled pipes in their work areas by having the immediate supervisor identify the hazards, or another knowledgeable individual who is qualified by experience or education.
+We inform employees of the hazards of chemicals in unlabeled pipes in their work areas by having the immediate supervisor identify the hazards or another knowledgeable individual qualified by experience or education.

 Multi-Employer Facility